Chr15w1986/Javascript_PP2/README.md

 ### CODE

-* [Stackoverflow](https://stackoverflow.com/) For a couple of code snippets to get my code to work
+* [Stackoverflow](https://stackoverflow.com/questions/9647215/what-is-minimum-millisecond-value-of-settimeout) For milliseconds throttle amount code
 * Everybody on slack for pointing me to [W3Schools](https://www.w3schools.com/) for more indepth guides to the correct syntax and uses of Functions in JAVASCRIPT.
 #
 ## ACKNOWLEDGEMENTS: